Edin Cocalić

-Edin Cocalić ([ědin tsǒtsalitɕ]; born 5 December 1987) is a Bosnian professional footballer who plays as a centre-back for Bosnian Premier League club Željezničar.
+Edin Cocalić ([ědin tsǒtsalitɕ]; born 5 December 1987) is a Bosnian former professional footballer who played as a centre-back.

 Cocalić began his professional career at Željezničar, before joining Panionios in 2010.
 Two years later, he moved to Maccabi Haifa.
 In 2015, he was transferred to Mechelen.
 Four years later, Cocalić signed with Akhisarspor.
 Following Akhisarspor, he played for Altay and Panetolikos.
-In 2022, he returned to Željezničar.
+In 2022, he returned to Željezničar, retiring in 2024.

 A former youth international for Bosnia and Herzegovina, Cocalić made his senior international debut in 2015, earning 10 caps until 2017.

 Club career

 Early career

 Cocalić came through Željezničar's youth academy, which he joined in 1999.
 He made his professional debut in 2006 at the age of 18.

-In January 2010, he signed with Greek club Panionios.

-In January 2012, Cocalić moved to Israeli outfit Maccabi Haifa.
+In January 2010, Cocalić signed with Greek club Panionios.
+In January 2012, he moved to Israeli outfit Maccabi Haifa.

 Mechelen

 On 31 January 2015, Cocalić signed a three-and-a-half-year deal with Belgian side Mechelen.
 A week later, he made his official debut for the club against Charleroi.
 Two months later, he scored his first goal for Mechelen against Waasland-Beveren.

 In January 2017, Cocalić agreed to a new contract expiring in June 2020.

 On 23 January 2018, he played his 100th game for the team against St. Truiden.

 In spite of Mechelen's relegation to the Belgian First Division B in March 2018, Cocalić decided to stay at the club, and even extended his contract for additional season.